Surfing tip for Netscape and Internet Explorer users:

 Hold down The Control Key + The F Key on a PC

-or The Apple Key + The F Key on a Macintosh
+The Apple Key + The F Key on a Macintosh

 to do a keyword search of this page!